tranthanhnhatkhoa/bbrb/Readme.md

 - Shows earned Microsoft points for each searches.
 - Faster: Stop searches when all points are earned.
 - Maximize income: repeat searches until all points are earned (ignores searches count up to 2x)
 - NEW!
-Maximize income: Dashboard tasks: earn special dashboard tasks (not the quiz)!
+Maximize income: Dashboard tasks: earns daily dashboard tasks (not the quiz)!
 - NEW!
 Stealthier: Custom Desktop & Mobile User Agent!
 - NEW!
 Faster: Auto detect & select US language/market!
 - NEW!
 Faster: Auto skip temporarily suspended accounts!